MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 ## Challenge

 Now you've seen how to use Copilot for Microsoft 365 in a couple different apps to research ideas and generate content, why not try exploring further?
-Start a new Copilot session in Word, PowerPoint, or even Edge, and then try using Copilot to plan an event to promote children's literacy at a local library.
+Try using Copilot to plan an event to promote children's literacy at a local library.
 Some things you could try include:

 - Research some tips for encouraging children to read at an early age.
 - Create a flyer or poster for the event.